civican/legisinfo/42-1/bills/C-79/bill_text.md

 **CPTPP country** has the same meaning as in subsection 2(1) of the `Customs Tariff`; (**pays PTPGP**)

-> **Explanatory Note**:
-> New.

 ### Section 21

 Section 35.1 of the Act is amended by adding the following after subsection (3):

 **(3.1)** If an importer of goods for which preferential tariff treatment under the CPTPP will be claimed is the person who certifies that the goods meet the rules of origin set out in, or contemplated by, the CPTPP, the importer shall do so in writing, in the prescribed form and containing the prescribed information, and on the basis of supporting documents that the importer has or supporting documents that are provided by the exporter or producer.

-> **Explanatory Note**:
-> New.

 ### Section 22

 Subsection 42.1(2) of the Act is replaced by the following:

-**(2)** If an exporter, producer **or prescribed importer** of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), may be denied or withdrawn from the goods.
+**(2)** If an exporter, producer or prescribed importer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), may be denied or withdrawn from the goods.

-> **Explanatory Note**:
-> Existing text of subsection 42.1(2):
-> *Existing Text*:
-> > If an exporter or producer of goods that are subject to a verification of origin under paragraph (1)(a) fails to comply with the prescribed requirements or, in the case of a verification of origin under subparagraph (1)(a)(i), does not consent to the verification of origin in the prescribed manner and within the prescribed time, preferential tariff treatment under a free trade agreement, other than a free trade agreement referred to in subsection (1.1), may be denied or withdrawn from the goods.

 ### Section 23